RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-record-a-new-destructive-sample.md

 parent: How-to guides
 ---

-# How to create a new destructive sample record
+# How to record a new destructive sample

 {: .no_toc }